kaba-labs/.github/profile/README.md

 ### OS Support

-Kaba Labs highly recommends using an operating system that can be calibrated & verified for scientific use - important for both legal and/or industry applications.
+Kaba Labs highly recommends using an operating system that can be calibrated & verified for scientific use - important for both legal and/or industry applications of knowledge graphs (i.e models).
 We also recommend only useing open hardware that has open and verifiable firmware.

 - kaba
     - [x] Linux (RECOMMENDED)